 I just got the idea one day.
 I saw someone had made a text-to-speech app and I thought why not a speech-to-text?

 How did find out about Alison’s online courses?

 I found out about Alison after my mum registered for a course because she wanted to learn coding.
-[These classes were arranged by the Aga Khan Economic Planning Board, an organisation with a vibrant educational partnership with Alison.
+[These classes were facilitated by the Ismaili National Council UK.
+Through its training institutions, the Aga Khan Economic Planning Board and the Aga Khan Education Board, the Ismaili National Council has a vibrant educational partnership with Alison.
 You can read more about our work together in community learning here.]
 She lost interest but I started watching the classes.
 I became interested and I wanted to learn more and they recommended Alison.